KarenMars/KarenMars/README.md

 Welcome to my Github page!

-I'm KarenMars and I am currently finishing my Embedded Systems Master degree at Delft University of Technology.
+I'm KarenMars and I am currently finishing my Embedded Systems Master's degree at the Delft University of Technology.

 I am open to job opportunities related to machine learning and deep learning.
-To be specfic, my master thesis is about automatic speech recognition.
+To be specific, my master thesis is about automatic speech recognition.
 I would be happy to start my career in the field of speech after my graduation.
-You can contact me via LinkedIn if you have a related opportunity to offer, thank you.
+You can contact me via LinkedIn if you have a related opportunity to offer.

 ### Skills
 - **Programming languages:** Python, Bash
 - **Tools:** Pytorch, Kaldi
-- **Operating Systems:** Linux
+- **Operating systems:** Linux

 ### Projects
 This is a list of my finished projects.